-Being in a group situation will differ from real life because any disagreements or upset will occur in a controlled environment where professionals and other patients can help you to overcome and learn from any issues that arise.
+Specifically, psychotherapy and CBT are considered to be among the most effective treatment methods.
+Group therapy has also been shown to help.
+Being in a group situation will differ from real life because any disagreements or upsets will occur in a controlled environment.
+Here, professionals and other sufferers can help you overcome and learn from any issues that arise.

-What should I be looking for in a counsellor or psychotherapist?
+What should I be looking for in a counsellor or therapist?

 The NHS recommends the following forms of therapy for those with a personality disorder:

 For more information regarding the different forms of personality disorders, visit the National Institute for Health and Care Excellence (NICE).